-- Administrative costs related to the general organization operations during time of programming (up to 10% percent of budget may be admin costs)
+- Project administrative costs related to the general organization operations during time of programming.
+Up to 10% of the budget may be allocated to admin costs.

 Requested funds may not be used for:

-- Costs the applicant may incur in preparing the application (grant writer)
+- Costs the applicant may incur in preparing the application.
+For example a grant writer.